Franciscojdsn/competsenac/README.md

 *User Registration:*

-In this section, users can enter their personal details (CPF, name, ID number, address, etc.).
+In this section, users can enter their personal details (CPF, name, address, etc.).

 ### *Calendar:*